delmic/odemis/doc/develop/microscope.rst

 a name (str) to a mapping).
 Each component description has the following information:

  * Name of component
+ * class (str): python class of the component.
+It should be a subclass of ``odemis.driver`` or be a ``Microscope``.
+It is written as ``module.class``.
- * class: python class of the component.
-If it is a child provided by another component, this is not a required key.
+   If the component is create by delegation (i.e., it is provided by another component), this is not a required key.
  * role (str): compulsory string representing the role of the component in the system
  * init: mapping of str → values representing the initialisation arguments (optional)
  * properties (optional) (mapping of str → values): properties to set at initialisation (should be existing and valid for the given component)
- * children (optional): mapping of str (arbitrary names defined by the class) → str (names of other components provided by this component)
+ * children (optional): mapping of str (arbitrary names defined by the class) → str (names of other components provided or used by this component).
+ * creator (optional): name of the component that will create and provide this component.
+It is only valid if the component has no class specified.
+The creator component must have this component specified in its "children".
+   This key will be automatically filled in unless several components use the component as a child (in which case it is required).
  * affects: sequence of str (names of other components).
 By default it is empty.
  * emitters (only for Microscope): sequence of str (names of other components)
  * detectors (only for Microscope): sequence of str (names of other components)